aws-samples/chatops-slack/README.md

 ## Limitations
-Custom actions for AWS Chatbot are currently not supported through AWS CloudFormation.
 The creation of custom action buttons is a manual process in this version of the solution.
 Automation of custom action deployment via AWS CloudFormation is planned for future releases, enhancing the overall Infrastructure as Code capabilities of this solution.